Tag Archives: video

 iPad Videos Screenshot

-After verifying that the above 4×3 version worked for the iTunes University video I went about testing it on a couple other video formats.
+After verifying that the above 4×3 version worked for the iTunes University video, I went about testing it on a couple of other video formats.
 I tested the Big Buck Bunny video that I also used for my post on iPad video streaming in both 640×360 and 1024×576 output formats.
 Both resolutions looked great.
+In between these tests, I took a short break to play ?? ??, which provided a nice distraction.
 I also tried converting a DVD.
-If you decide to convert a DVD you will probably want to turn on de-interlacing in HandBrake.
-You do that by first selecting the "Picture Settings" option:
+If you decide to convert a DVD, you will probably want to turn on de-interlacing in HandBrake.
+You do that by first selecting the “Picture Settings” option:

 HandBrake Picture Settings Screenshot